 "In TRRA's 133-year history helping to ensure the smooth movement of rail freight, our company has never built a bridge, but today we're marking a critical milestone in the final steps to deliver our first major bridge infrastructure project-a project that will dramatically improve the flow of both freight and passenger rail traffic through the bi-state St. Louis region." -Asim Raza, then Chief Legal Officer, Director of Corporate Affairs, Terminal Railroad Association of St. Louis, commenting on the installation of the final truss on the bridge.
 Economic Impact: TRRA spends an average of \$80.9 million per year in the St. Louis metropolitan statistical area for operation support, infrastructure repair and maintenance, and employee wages, which support nearly \$237 million in overall economic activity for the region.
 With implementation of the project, TRRA estimates that the project impact will increase to generate more than \$456 million in local economic activity over a 20-year period.
 Construction of the project also supported nearly 1,100 jobs, including 150 direct jobs.
-Programmed for Construction, or in Concept Development
+I-270 Improvements from I-70 (MO) to Illinois Rte.
+157 (IL) Programmed for Construction, or in Concept Development